decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

-Lambdas health endpoint has been replaced for the realm description endpoint `/about` specified by [./ADR-110-realm-description.md](ADR-110: Realm description).
+Lambdas health endpoint has been replaced for the realm description endpoint `/about` specified by [ADR-110: Realm description](./ADR-110-realm-description.md).

 ### GET /lambdas/contentv2/parcel_info